F-Parkar/Neural-Network/README.md

   Predicts the class of a given image.

 ## Acknowledgments
-This project was inspired from the channel
+This project was inspired from the youtube channel: https://www.youtube.com/@BotAcademyYT